 That’s a very fuzzy picture of our crazy crew standing under the north entrance gate just outside of Gardiner, Montana.
 (I’m on the right.)

 We were really psyched about going to Yellowstone because it meant we would get to feed the bears.
 Our mom told us stories about driving through the park when she was a child.
 They’d stop the car and bears would wander up .
 Then she and her brothers slipped cookies through the window for the bears to eat.

 The night before driving into into Yellowstone we stopped at a grocery store.
 We purchased a half dozen day-old chocolate chip cookies.
 Those were the cookies we would roll our windows down ever so slightly and slip through the crack to feed the cute, hungry little bears.

 So the cookies designated for the bears got tossed into the back window of the old Pontiac.
 A few hours in the sunlight and those day-old chocolate chip cookies got soft, gooey and warm.
 In a car of five growing kids, those cookies became tempting.
 By the end of the day all those cookies were gone, eaten by “bears” inside the car.
-Now, in my family, day-old cookies that are kinda hard are referred to as bear cookies.
+Now, in my family, we refer to hard day-old cookies as bear cookies.
 Just warm ’em up a bit and grab a glass a milk and you’re in business.

 There.
 We constructed a word to describe a fairly abstract type of cookie.